keboola/developers-docs/extend/generic-extractor/configuration/config/jobs/index.md

 is used.
 If there is no pagination method specified, the job has no pagination.

 ## Examples
+The following examples show how simple objects are extracted from different objects.

 ### Simple array
 To extract data from the following API response: